Proyect/jquery-form/README.md

 # jquery-form
-This are some library necesary
+This are some library necesary for make more easy some works